Floorp-Projects/Floorp/browser/components/asrouter/docs/feature-callout.md

             // The additional button can also be styled as a link. style?: "primary" | "secondary" | "link";
             action: Action;
+            // Justification/alignment of the buttons row/column.
+Defaults to
+            // "end" (right-justified buttons).
+You can use space-between if,
+            // for example, you have 2 buttons and you want one on the left and
+            // one on the right.
+            alignment?: "start" | "end" | "space-between";
           };
           dismiss_button?: {
             // This can be used to control the ARIA attributes and tooltip.